dazhwu/pydynpd/Benchmark/performance comparison.md

 ![Alt text](./images/benchmark_model_1_Eqn.svg) <br>

 <p>We performed two tests on the model above.
 Test 1 is a difference GMM and test 2 a system GMM.
-Scripts and their results of each test are stored in [test_1.md](./test_1.md) and [test_2.md](./test_2.md) respectively. </p>
+Regression results of each test are stored in [test_1.md](./test_1.md) and [test_2.md](./test_2.md) respectively.
+Scripts can be found in the code subfolder</p>

 ## Test 1: Difference GMM
-There are four packages that produce the same regression result: plm, panelvar, pydynpd, and xtabond2.
-The result from pdynmc is slightly different.
+The following four packages produced the same regression result: plm, panelvar, pydynpd, and xtabond2.
+The result from R package pdynmc is slightly different.
 The table below compaires their speeds.
 Column 2 shows their running time in seconds per 100 loops, and column 3 calculates their relative speed (i.e, relative to the fastest package in the test).
 Please note that as xtabond2 was developed and compiled using Mata language, there are two different modes available in Stata.
 In the default mode, storage is favored over speed.
 But users can manually switch to the speed mode.
 Therefore, we report two speeds for xtabond2.
-More specifically, xtabond2 (default) balances with storage, while xtabond2 (speed) represents the fastest speed this package can achieve.
+More specifically, xtabond2 (default) balances between speed and storage, while xtabond2 (speed) represents the fastest speed this package can achieve.

 | Package            | Running Time | Relative to the fastest |